wp-plugins/zotpress/readme.txt

 = 4.0 =
 Requests now processed by PHP instead of jQuery.
 Shortcode parameters re-envisioned (but backwards-compatible).
 Can now sort by author and date.

+= 4.1 =
+Bugfixes: Filtering by year and author reinstated.
+New: Titles for year.